nunomota/heisenberg/README.md

-**heisenberg** is a simple plot creator, buncled with a couple of instruction to try and shed a little light on "heisenberg's uncertainty principle".
+**heisenberg** is a simple plot creator, bundled with a couple of instruction to try and shed a little light on "heisenberg's uncertainty principle".

 # How it works: